rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 ## Refactoring to Improve Modularity and Error Handling

-There are four problems that we’d like to fix to improve our program, and they have to do with the way the program is structured and how it’s handling potential errors.
+To improve our program, we’ll fix four problems that have to do with the program’s structure and how it’s handling potential errors.

-First, our `main` function now performs two tasks: it parses arguments and opens up files.
-For such a small function, this isn’t a huge problem.
-However, if we keep growing our program inside of `main`, the number of separate tasks the `main` function handles will grow.
-As a function gains responsibilities, it gets harder to reason about, harder to test, and harder to change without breaking one of its parts.
-It’s better to separate out functionality so that each function is responsible for one task.
+First, our `main` function now performs two tasks: it parses arguments and opens files.
+For such a small function, this isn’t a major problem.
+However, if we continue to grow our program inside `main`, the number of separate tasks the `main` function handles will increase.
+As a function gains responsibilities, it becomes more difficult to reason about, harder to test, and harder to change without breaking one of its parts.
+It’s best to separate functionality so each function is responsible for one task.

-This also ties into our second problem: while `query` and `filename` are configuration variables to our program, variables like `f` and `contents` are used to perform our program’s logic.
-The longer `main` gets, the more variables we’re going to need to bring into scope; the more variables we have in scope, the harder it is to keep track of the purpose of each.
-It’s better to group the configuration variables into one structure to make their purpose clear.
+This issue also ties into the second problem: although `query` and `filename` are configuration variables to our program, variables like `f` and `contents` are used to perform the program’s logic.
+The longer `main` becomes, the more variables we’ll need to bring into scope; the more variables we have in scope, the harder it will be to keep track of the purpose of each.
+It’s best to group the configuration variables into one structure to make their purpose clear.

-The third problem is that we’ve used `expect` to print out an error message when opening the file fails, but the error message only says `file not found`.
+The third problem is that we’ve used `expect` to print an error message when opening the file fails, but the error message just prints `file not found`.
-There are a number of ways that opening a file can fail besides the file being
+Opening a file can fail in a number of ways besides the file being missing: for example, the file might exist, but we might not have permission to open it.
-missing: for example, the file might exist, but we might not have permission to open it.
-Right now, if we’re in that situation, we’d print the `file not found` error message that would give the user the wrong advice!
+Right now, if we’re in that situation, we’d print the `file not found` error message that would give the user the wrong information!

-Fourth, we use `expect` repeatedly to deal with different errors, and if the user runs our programs without specifying enough arguments, they’ll get an “index out of bounds” error from Rust that doesn’t clearly explain the problem.
-It would be better if all our error handling code was in one place so that future maintainers only have one place to consult in the code if the error handling logic needs to change.
-Having all the error handling code in one place will also help us to ensure that we’re printing messages that will be meaningful to our end users.
+Fourth, we use `expect` repeatedly to handle different errors, and if the user runs our program without specifying enough arguments, they’ll get an `index out of bounds` error from Rust that doesn’t clearly explain the problem.
+It would be best if all the error handling code was in one place so future maintainers have only one place to consult in the code if the error handling logic needs to change.
+Having all the error handling code in one place will also ensure that we’re printing messages that will be meaningful to our end users.

-Let’s address these problems by refactoring our project.
+Let’s address these four problems by refactoring our project.

 ### Separation of Concerns for Binary Projects

-The organizational problem of allocating responsibility for multiple tasks to the `main` function responsible is common to many binary projects, so the Rust community has developed a kind of guideline process for splitting up the separate concerns of a binary program when `main` starts getting large.
+The organizational problem of allocating responsibility for multiple tasks to the `main` function is common to many binary projects.
+As a result, the Rust community has developed a type of guideline process for splitting the separate concerns of a binary program when `main` starts getting large.
 The process has the following steps:

-* Split your program into both a *main.rs* and a *lib.rs* and move your program’s logic into *lib.rs*.
+* Split your program into a *main.rs* and a *lib.rs*, and move your program’s logic to *lib.rs*.
 * While your command line parsing logic is small, it can remain in *main.rs*.
-* When the command line parsing logic starts getting complicated, extract it from *main.rs* into *lib.rs* as well.
+* When the command line parsing logic starts getting complicated, extract it from *main.rs* and move it to *lib.rs*.
 * The responsibilities that remain in the `main` function after this process should be limited to:

   * Calling the command line parsing logic with the argument values
   * Setting up any other configuration
   * Calling a `run` function in *lib.rs*
-  * If `run` returns an error, handling that error
+  * Handling the error if `run` returns an error

-This pattern is all about separating concerns: *main.rs* handles running the program, and *lib.rs* handles all of the logic of the task at hand.
+This pattern is about separating concerns: *main.rs* handles running the program, and *lib.rs* handles all the logic of the task at hand.
 Because we can’t test the `main` function directly, this structure lets us test all of our program’s logic by moving it into functions in *lib.rs*.
 The only code that remains in *main.rs* will be small enough to verify its correctness by reading it.
-Let’s re-work our program by following this process.
+Let’s rework our program by following this process.

 #### Extracting the Argument Parser

-First, we’ll extract the functionality for parsing arguments into a function that `main` will call to prepare for moving the command line parsing logic to *src/lib.rs*.
-Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we’re still going to define in *src/main.rs* for the moment:
+We’ll extract the functionality for parsing arguments into a function that `main` will call to prepare for moving the command line parsing logic to *src/lib.rs*.
+Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we’ll define in *src/main.rs* for the moment.

 <span class="filename">Filename: src/main.rs</span>